GoogleCloudPlatform/community/tutorials/cloud-run-cloudflare/index.md

 #### Set up the right load balancer type

 Now that we have set up the Cloud Run application, we can go ahead and set up the Load Balancer.
 Open the [Load Balancing](https://console.cloud.google.com/net-services/loadbalancing/loadBalancers/list) page in the Google Cloud Platform, and create a new load Balancer.
 It will ask you for the type of load balancer, so select HTTP(S) Load Balancer.
-After that you want to choose the option "From Internet to my VMs" when it's asking for the load balance type traffic.
+After that we want to choose the option "From Internet to my VMs" when it's asking for the load balance type traffic.

 #### Create a backend

-You will see 4 tabs on the side.
+We will see 4 tabs on the side.
 It will start with an option to select the backend configuration.
 Click on the drop down and create a new backend service.
-You can name it as you like.
+We can name it as we like.
 For backend type, select Serverless network endpoint group.
 This is called a NEG.
-You want to use the HTTPS protocol and a timeout of 30 seconds.
+We want to use the HTTPS protocol and a timeout of 30 seconds.
-Below that you will see a card with New backend.
+Below that we will see a card with New backend.
 Click on create a new servless network group.
-Name it as you like but select the same region as we created the VPC Connector in, so europe-west1.
+Name it as we like but select the same region as we created the VPC Connector in, so europe-west1.

 ![Serverless NEG Setup][serverless_neg_setup]